invictus-ir/Microsoft-Extractor-Suite/README.md

 The first step is to import the Microsoft-Extractor-Suite:
 > Import-Module .\Microsoft-Extractor-Suite.psd1

-Additionally, you must sign-in to Microsoft 365 or Azure depending on your usage before M365-Toolkit functions are made available.
+You must sign-in to Microsoft 365 or Azure depending on your use case before running the functions.
 To sign in, use the cmdlets:
 > Connect-M365

 > Connect-Azure